 Self-Dealing Is Presumed Invalid

-When someone manages another person's finances, the temptation for self-dealing is real.
-Arizona law addresses this head-on.
-Any sale or encumbrance of the protected person's property that benefits the conservator personally is voidable, meaning the court can undo it.
+When a conservator manages another person's finances, the risk of self-dealing is real.
+Any sale or pledge of the protected person's property that benefits the conservator is voidable.
+This means the court can undo it.

 Any sale or encumbrance to a conservator, his spouse, agent or attorney, or any corporation or trust in which he has a substantial beneficial interest, or any transaction which is affected by a substantial conflict of interest is voidable unless the transaction is approved by the court after notice to interested persons and others as directed by the court.

 A.R.S. § 14-5422The rule is broad.
-It covers direct transactions with the conservator, transactions with the conservator's spouse, agent, or attorney, and deals with any entity where the conservator has a substantial beneficial interest.
-It also catches any transaction "affected by a substantial conflict of interest," which gives courts flexibility to address creative arrangements that technically avoid the named categories.
+It covers deals with the conservator, their spouse, agent, or attorney.
+It also covers deals with any entity where the conservator has a major interest.

 The Only Exception: Court Approval